A British Bailey Bridge near Pont-Farcy in the Bocage Virois

 The day after this wonderful bridge had been dumped unceremoniously on the banks of the river Vire, the author decided to do what he could to save it.
 On 17 June, with the invaluable help of his good friend Georges de Coupigny, president of the AVPPS, a campaign was mounted, with just days to spare.
 Suddenly we had generous support from a wide range of people, including local historians, ex-combatants and members of the regional press and local radio.

 On 23 June 2008, at a meeting on the bridge with Jean-Paul Daval of the DDE (responsible for dismantling the old bridge and building its replacement) it was accepted that this was indeed a genuine wartime Bailey bridge.
-The DDE granted imposed a moratorium to give us time to find a way of preserving an historic monument.
+The DDE imposed a moratorium to give us time to find a way of preserving an historic monument.

 This moratorium was confirmed on 4 July 2008 by DDE director Jacques Le Berre in a letter to Jean-Yves Cousin, the local Calvados député (member of parliament).
 In it he said that the construction company Entreprise Torres et Vilault had been ordered not to destroy or remove the bridge until a decision on its future had been made, hopefully by mid September.